 Your initial visit allows us to gain as full an understanding as possible of the broad spectrum of neurological, developmental and emotional symptoms that may accompany Tourette syndrome and other tic disorders.
 Results of previous treatments, if any, are also very important.
 For this reason, we appreciate your filling out the intake questionnaire.
 It is most efficient if you can fill this out before the visit.
 To receive a copy prior to your scheduled visit, contact us at email@example.com.
 You may feel free to email it back to us at this HIPAA secure email.

-Records may also help.
-In general, records from the pediatrician, family practitioner, or internist are not needed unless they specifically address the tic disorder or other neurological or psychiatric symptoms.
+- Medical records are not needed unless they specifically address the tic disorder or other neurological or psychiatric symptoms.
 However, if you would like us to review medical, psychological, neuropsychological or educational assessments, bring them to the visit.

 - Brain imaging studies (CT Scans, MRI scans) and EEGs are not needed.
 However, if imaging studies have been obtained and you want us to review them, bring them to the clinic visit on a CD.

 - Sometimes tics and other movements are best seen on home videos.
 Feel free to bring videos for our review as this can be extremely helpful.
 Contact us if you want to send them digitally.

 During Your Visit